Applications for Engineers

 b) If you were assessed as an engineer-in-training and you have deficiencies that need to be fulfilled, or you were denied, then you may qualify for engineering licensee.

 Note: If you are not sure if you meet the academic requirements for engineer-in-training, you should apply as an engineer-in-training anyway and see what the results are.
 If your result shows that you do not meet the academic requirements, your options would be to fulfill the deficiencies, or apply as an engineering licensee.
-There is no application fee for engineering licensee if you applied as an engineer-in-training in the past.
+The engineering licensee application is reduced by the engineer-in-training application fee in this case.